rvidal/awesome_sshconfig/README.md

 *Production* from *Development*.

-To obtain this, first create a folder inside your ~/.ssh, lets call it _configs_; after this, trow your config files inside, using the .config extension, and also add a file with the name _default_.
+To obtain this, first create a folder inside your ~/.ssh, lets call it _configs_; after this, throw your config files inside, using the .config extension, and also add a file with the name _default_.

 Now here is the fun part!
 Add the next aliases to your .bashrc (or to